Henry D. Young, Ph.D.

-I'm an associate professor of Materials Science and Engineering at Wright State University.
-My research is primarily focused on developing novel materials processing methods, is often interdisciplinary, and regularly crosses the lines of traditional engineering fields.
-The specific fields where I have made long-lasting contributions include: growth of thin-film oxide heterostructures, development of novel electronic packaging materials, additive manufacturing of electronic materials, the study of fast laser-fluid interactions, rapid prototyping of biological and living materials, and laser powder bed fusion of metals.
-I have also worked to push the limits of existing materials properties in the research areas of polymeric nanofibers, ultralow-temperature consolidation of silver nanocomposites, and high-performance working fluids for heat engine applications.
+I'm a professor of Materials Science and Engineering at Wright State University.
+My research is primarily focused on developing novel materials processing methods and pushing the limits of existing materials properties.
+My work is often interdisciplinary and regularly crosses the lines of traditional engineering fields.
+I've made long-lasting contributions in these areas: growth of thin-film oxide heterostructures, development of novel electronic packaging materials, additive manufacturing of electronic materials, the study of fast laser-fluid interactions, rapid prototyping of biological and living materials, and laser powder bed fusion of metals.
+Recently, my research has focused on two separate areas: the intersection between additive manufacturing and traditional processes, and on novel transpirational surface protection strategies.
 As you can see, my interests are pretty broad.

 Curriculum Vitae